springernature/vpat/nature.md

 <td>
 Generally, all text and images of text supplied by us on the pages of this product have a contrast ratio of at least 4.5:1.
 <br><br>
-Some placeholder text (e.g. on payment pages) may have insufficient contrast.
+Some placeholder text (e.g. on checkout process pages) may have insufficient contrast.
 We are actively working to find and repair these problems.
 <br><br>
 Third party advertising scripts may inject content with insufficient contrast.
 </td>